climate-action-kits/pxt-fwd-edu/es-seaweedfarm-modify.md

 ## Build Step 10 (Optional) @showdialog
 ![sbs10](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/main/tutorial-assets/es-seaweedfarming-sbs10.webp)

-If you have the CHARGE for micro:bit, you can use it here!
+_Note: If you have the CHARGE for micro:bit, you can use it here!_

 ## Activity 2: Code Your Project @showdialog
 Now it’s time to bring your farm model to life with code!
 The code will be the instructions that tell our micro:bit what to do.